JiaweiChenC/flash.emacs/README.md

 - **Multi-character search patterns**: Type multiple characters to narrow down matches progressively
 - **Smart label assignment**: Labels are assigned based on distance from cursor and window priority
+- **Uppercase labels support**: After lowercase labels are exhausted, uppercase letters are used
 - **Multi-window support**: Search and jump across all visible windows (configurable)
 - **Visual feedback**: Highlighted matches with overlay labels
 - **Incremental search**: Real-time updates as you type
 - **Intelligent conflict avoidance**: Prevents label conflicts with search pattern continuation
+- **Clean interface**: Simplified prompts showing only the search pattern and silent jumping
 - **Customizable appearance**: Configurable faces and label characters
 - **Minor mode integration**: Easy to enable/disable with key bindings